Abushneib: Population and social life

-Economic activity
+Economy

 Being located in the center of three Gezira Agricultural-Project Blocks (tafateesh), most of the inhabitants of Abushneib are farmers, with each farmer having a certain irrigated land plot (hawashah) ranging in size from two to four acres in the average, at either Maktab Touris west, Riweenah north, or Abbass north east.
 However, with the recent decline of the Project’s returns, as the case in the other villages of al-Gezira, most of the natives tend to rely on the financial support of their relative expatriates.
 Other economic activities include general trading or possessing transportation trucks and operating them between the major cities of the country including Port Sudan east and Al Obayyid west.
 Abushneib is already reputed for its heavy trucks and lorry services since the 1940s.
 The village is also rich with livestock, though their number decreased drastically in the last decades due to shortage in the size and quantity of the grazing area and pasture respectively.

 The village comprises more than four kindergartens, two separate elementary and two separate secondary schools for boys and girls.
 There are two grand mosques and two smaller ones.

 Just like the nature of al-Gezira inhabitants, the villagers rely on visiting the regular weekly markets in the surrounding area for providing their daily needs, such as “Suq” al-Miherieba on Sunday and Wednesday, Abu-Ushar on Saturday and Tuesday, and Abugoota on Monday and Thursday.
 The shopping and medication activity extends as far as to ((al-Hasahisa)), Wad-Madani, and Khartoum according to the importance of the needed item and medical reason.

 The inhabitants also have their sports activity, with the football mastering.
 There are more than three local competent football teams.
 However, at the level of the region, the competition remains very strong between the teams of al-Miherieba, Salim, and Abushneib, with the regional championship cup won by one of them in every occasion, despite the strong rivalry by other villages’ teams.

 The other thing to be mentioned is that Abushneib is located in a central position connecting between many villages, and leading through the “Kanar route, which is excessively used during the rainy season for joining the Khartoum-wad-Madani-highway at Abu-Ushar.
 A new paved road between Al Jadeed and Abushneib is under construction.